Maine Landlord-Tenant Law: FAQs

 Do I have to give the tenant notice before I enter the rental property?

-The landlord shall have the right to enter the leased premises at reasonable times and hours, after 24 hours notice has been given to the tenant, unless in cases of emergency.
+Under Maine landlord-tenant law, the landlord shall have the right to enter the leased premises at reasonable times and hours, after 24 hours notice has been given to the tenant, unless in cases of emergency.

 Disclaimer: The information provided herein is intended as a general discussion of legal issues concerning landlord tenant law.
 The law is subject to change due to both legislation and court decisions.
 Information provided is not legal advice or a legal opinion, and it is recommended that the reader seek independent counsel for any specific issue.
 An attorney client relationship is not created by the presentation of this information.